High School Programming Contest

 • 20 minutes later (i.e., 50 minutes into the contest), Team 1 solves a second problem on its first submission.
 Team 1 now has a score of 2, with a time score of 80 (i.e., 30 + 50).

 • Meanwhile, Team 2 submits an incorrect solution for its first problem 15 minutes into the contest.
 They are able to fix their submission and resubmit it at the 45 minute mark of the contest.
-Team 2's score now has a score of 1, with a time score of 65 (solution at 45, plus a 20-minute penalty for the incorrect submission on the problem).
+Team 2 now has a score of 1, with a time score of 65 (solution at 45, plus a 20-minute penalty for the incorrect submission on the problem).

 • If the contest ended at this point, Team 1 would win due to having 2 correctly-solved problems.
 The time score would only be considered if both teams were tied with 2; in that case, the lowest time score wins.

+The Division II problem set and Division III problem set from the 2021 contest are available for familiarization and practice purposes.
 Note that all inputs should be read from standard input, and all output should be written to standard output.

 Supported Languages and Compilers